Skip to:

 • a current member of Gray’s Inn who has completed either the GDL or the Bar Course in the past year and not secured pupillage

-Please note, you do not have to be a member of an Inn to apply for Vocalise, but if accepted, you must join an Inn in order to participate.
+Please note, you do not have to be a member of an Inn to apply for Vocalise, but if accepted, you must join an Inn to participate.
 Vocalise cannot send you into prisons to teach unless you are member of an Inn.

 Please apply directly to Vocalise.
 They usually recruit mentors at the beginning of October each year.